interbull/gluster-geo-snapshot/README.md

 not be made until config file is corrected.

 ## Setup
-ggsnap should me in main master node and ggsnap_slave in main slave node.
+ggsnap should be in main master node and ggsnap_slave in main slave node.
 Setup a cron job to run ggsnap on master.
 Root crontab:
 ```